If you’re thinking about participating in our next Community Singing Circle & Yoga Retreat coming in 2020, drop us a note!

 It was an enjoyable and very touching evening with lots of music, food and fun, all while helping to give back to the local community.

-Watch another clip of Glen performing at Villas Alturas for the Alturas Wildlife Sanctuary benefit HERE.
+(Watch another clip of Glen Phillips performing at Villas Alturas HERE.)

 Close to 200 people showed up for the concert -- some were hard-core Glen fans who came from as far away as San Jose, a four-hour drive.
 Glen had no idea he had so many fans in Costa Rica, and he really enjoyed and appreciated the welcome.

 Left: (left to right) Rosie and Loyal with the Alturas Wildlife Sanctuary, Stacy and Mike with TwoCan Retreats, and David, the general manager of Villas Alturas.
 David went above and beyond to make the evening a resounding success.
-Center: Glen hangs with his super-fans, who traveled from the nation’s capital of San Jose to attend the concert.
 Right: Glen gives #1 super-fan Jason an autographed bamboo donation bank to remember the evening.